dancinllama/sfdx-template/README.md

 #### Git Primer

 When you check stuff into github or bitbucket or other git services, you're really dealing with 2 repositories, your local repository and typically a cloud-hosted or remote repository.
-You can totally get by with just a local repository, but for working in the same repository as a team, then you'll also need a cloud-hosted service such as Demand Chain's chosen service, GitHub.
+You can totally get by with just a local repository, but for working in the same repository as a team, then you'll also need a cloud-hosted service such as GitHub.

 When you download a repository from a remote repo, such as one stored in github, it's called `cloning a repository`, and creates a point in time copy of the source on your local workspace.
 When you start editing files, they become untracked changes and show up in your VS Code git extension as a little notice.
 In the screenshot below, I have 9 changes or changes I've made that differ from what my local repository is expecting.